England head coach Richards leaves role

 Richards, appointed in 2017, led hosts England to their fourth consecutive World Cup semi-final.

-The RFL said they would confirm a new head coach after the World Cup.
+The RFL said it will make a further announcement after the World Cup.

+"I have spent five years trying to close the gap.
+It is not good enough," said an emotional Richards on Monday, stating his belief that England's players need to turn professional if they are to close the gap on finalists New Zealand and Australia.

+"It'll be someone else who takes the team forward.
+That decision was made a while ago.
+It won't be me so I'll support from afar."